Google’s official ranking factor update Core Web Vitals will be launched in mid-June 2021.

 Google won’t stop ranking pages if they don’t pass Core Web Vitals–if your site is secured (https:// instead of http://), mobile-friendly, contains valuable content for users, don’t use intrusive advertising, like pop up ads you are safe.

 Make sure your site has the best-performing ad formats, and they are lazy-loaded below the first screen.
-Less but more impactful ad formats (sticky, interstitials) reduces the number of calls.
+Less but more impactful ad formats (sticky, interstitials) reduce the number of calls.
 Lazy load ensures that calls are made only when needed–when users can actually see ads in-screen.
 This will help to ensure that after this update, your ad revenue won’t drop.

 If you still have questions about the Page Experience Update, email us at [email protected].